merlin2211/ODT2026-radiance/README.md

 - app interaction if any.

 **Response:**
-`The user draws an image on MIT App inventor where the screen is made up of a grid of buttons in the same proportion as the NP strip.
+`The user draws an image on an HTML app where the screen is made up of a grid of buttons in the same proportion as the NP strip.
 Various control buttons allow them to erase, change colour, etc. the RGB value for each button is sent to the ESP 32 as an array.
 The ESP32 drives the NeoPixel strip, lighting each LED according to the column data, while simultaneously controlling a stepper motor that moves the strip laterally along a linear rail using metal rods, linear ball bearings and holders.
 A camera set to long-exposure mode captures the full sweep of the moving NeoPixel strip in a single frame, reconstructing the original drawing as a light painting.
 As the strip reaches the end, a limit switch is activated, which is programed to move the stepper in the opposite direction, resetting the NeoPixel plate to it's original position. `

 ## 6.3 Input / Output Map